saltyrtc/saltyrtc-meta/Protocol.md

 | ...                    | ...       |
 | from/to Responder #254 | 0xff      |

-With the receiver byte, the server and the peers can determine which key has to be used to decrypt the NaCl box and how to validate the nonce.
+With the receiver byte, the server and the peers can determine which key has to be used to decrypt the ciphertext and validate the nonce of the NaCl *Box*.
 In addition, the server requires this byte to determine whether the packet needs to be relayed to the other peer or is directed at the server.
 Before the authentication of a specific client is complete, the only receiver byte the client may use is *Server*.
 In addition, *Responders* SHALL NOT communicate with other *Responders*.

 The receivers *Server* and *Initiator* always have the same value.
 Because there can be multiple *Responders* connected to the same signalling channel at the same time, each successful authentication of a responder towards the server requires an identifier.
 The maximum amount of connected clients on a path is 255.